albar965/littlenavmap/README.txt

 Search functionality allows to look for airports, navaids or procedures by a large amount of criteria also including a spatial search.

-The program can generate an ATS route string from flight plans and vice versa.
+The program can generate an route description string from flight plans and vice versa.

 Little Navmap supports FSX, FSX Steam Edition, Prepar3d Versions 2, 3, 4 and X-Plane